ShubsDS/VLLM-math-generation/README.md

 3. Trajectory length analysis
    - `scripts/measure_avg_trajectory_length.py`: module + CLI for measuring output-token statistics on a single checkpoint.
    - `scripts/sweep_trajectory_lengths.py`: sweeps every checkpoint in a directory, producing per-checkpoint histograms and a mean-trajectory plot.

+4. DAPO training sweep
+   - `scripts/prepare_dapo_data.sh`: download DAPO-MATH-17K and AIME-2024 datasets.
+   - `scripts/run_dapo_from_checkpoint.sh`: run one DAPO job from a single SFT checkpoint.
+   - `scripts/sweep_dapo_checkpoints.sh`: iterate over a list of SFT epoch checkpoints and run DAPO from each, producing comparable W&B runs in a shared project.

 ## Requirements